-1. Monetization-Related Information
+I. Monetization-Related Information

-The monetization-related information entered into FFP's MIS, in conjunction with the description in the PREP narrative, enables the AOR to determine whether monetization proceeds are on target for the approved budget, or whether changes are needed.
-Awardees should note that the monetization budget and request amounts should match the corresponding monetization amounts provided in the resource summary table, part of the tracking tables for resources and beneficiaries.
-Information provided in the narrative should correspond with and complement the monetization information entered into FFP's MIS.
+The monetization-related information can be attached as supporting documents in the Partner Portal, in conjunction with the description in the PREP narrative, enables the AOR to determine whether monetization proceeds are on target for the approved budget, or whether changes are needed.
+Awardees should note that the monetization budget and request amounts should match the corresponding monetization amounts provided in the resource summary table, part of the tracking tables for resources and participants.
+Information provided in the narrative should correspond with and complement the monetization information attached as supporting documents in the Partner Portal.